A trip to the Italian Dolomites wouldn’t be complete without seeing the three prominent monoliths of Tre Cime di Lavaredo from all angles.

 From here continue on the upper or the lower path nr 101 toward Rifugio Locatelli which you’ll be able to see glistening in the distance to the north.

 The upper path is considerably quieter and not that much harder.
 They run parallel to each other.
 Turn around and look at the three distinct peaks.
-That’s going to be your view for the next hour so get used to it!

-From rifugio Locatelli the trail drops downhill towards the three peaks crossing sometimes waterlogged areas of grass and rock.
+To continue the circuit, from rifugio Locatelli the trail drops downhill towards the three peaks crossing sometimes waterlogged areas of grass and rock.
 You’ll have some serious neck ache if your eyes become captivated by the climbers seen attached to the faces of Tre Cime.